ballerina-platform/ballerina-lang/langlib/lang.value/src/main/ballerina/src/lang.value/Module.md

 ## Module Overview

-This module provide langLib functions which operate on all Ballerina values.
+This module provides lang library operations for all values defined by the language specification 2019R2.